fffaraz/awesome-cpp/README.md

 * [Crow](https://github.com/ipkn/crow) - Crow is C++ micro web framework (inspired by Python Flask).
 [BSD]
 * [Kore](https://kore.io/) - ultra fast and flexible web server / framework for web applications developed in C. [ISC]
 * [libOnion](http://www.coralbits.com/libonion/) - lightweight library to help you create webservers in C programming language.
 [LGPLv3]
+* [QDjango](https://github.com/jlaine/qdjango/) - QDjango is a web framework written in C++ and built on top of the Qt library.
+Where possible it tries to follow django's API, hence its name [LGPL]
 * [Wt](http://www.webtoolkit.eu/wt) - A C++ library for developing web applications.
 [GPL/Commercial]

 ## XML